juanantonio284/notes_on_writing/miscellaneous/peer_review_rubric.md

   example—a concept was already explained in an earlier section, or that a certain word/concept is a regular "dictionary" word and not a theory or piece of data that requires a citation or going in depth on a theory.
-* If the reviewer has taken it upon him/herself to check spelling and style (without knowing the journal's house style, or without taking into account differences in international and American spelling), the author must then defend the spelling and style or change it.
+* If the reviewer has taken it upon himself to check style or spelling (without knowing the journal's house style, or without taking into account differences in international and American spelling), the author must then defend the spelling/style or change it.
 But this would be a different part of the publishing process and the purview of the copy-editor, not of an anonymous peer reviewer.